-- (a) No workers' compensation administrative law judge and no district office of the Workers' Compensation Appeals Board shall require the parties to use a form other than that prescribed and approved by the Appeals Board. - (b) Each of the following documents shall be on a form prescribed and approved by the Appeals Board: - (1) An aApplication for aAdjudication of eClaim for compensation benefits or death benefits; - (2) A lien; - (3) A dDeclaration of rReadiness to Proceed (including for an expedited hearing); - (4) A pPre-tTrial eConference sStatement (including for a lien conference); - (5) Minutes of Hearing (except Minutes of Hearing prepared by a court reporter); - (6) A eCompromise and rRelease (including for dependency and third-party claims); - (7) Stipulations with rRequest for aAward (including death cases); - (8) A petition to terminate liability for temporary disability indemnity; - (9) A special notice of lawsuit; and - (10) Any other form the Appeals Board, in its discretion, determines should be uniform and standardized. - (c) Any form prescribed and approved by the Appeals Board may be printed (i.e., hard copy) by the Division of Workers' Compensation for distribution at district offices of the Workers' Compensation Appeals Board.
+- (a) No workers' compensation administrative law judge and no district office of the Workers' Compensation Appeals Board shall require the parties to use a form other than that prescribed and approved by the Appeals Board. - (b) Each of the following documents shall be on a form prescribed and approved by the Appeals Board: - (1) An aApplication for aAdjudication of eClaim for compensation benefits or death benefits; - (2) A lien; - (3) A dDeclaration of readiness to Proceed (including for an expedited hearing); - (4) A pPre-tTrial cConference sStatement (including for a lien conference); - (5) Minutes of Hearing (except Minutes of Hearing prepared by a court reporter); - (6) A eCompromise and rRelease (including for dependency and third party claims); - (7) Stipulations with request for a Award (including death cases); - (8) A petition to terminate liability for temporary disability indemnity; - (9) A special notice of lawsuit; and - (10) Any other form the Appeals Board, in its discretion, determines should be uniform and standardized. - (c) Any form prescribed and approved by the Appeals Board may be printed (i.e., hard copy) by the Division of Workers' Compensation for distribution at district offices of the Workers' Compensation Appeals Board.
 In addition, the Division may create: - (1) Electronic versions of the prescribed and approved forms (i.e., e-forms); and/or - (2) Optical character recognition versions of those forms (i.e., OCR forms), either in fillable format or otherwise, for posting on the Division's Forms webpage.
-Any hard copy, e-form, or OCR form for proceedings before the Workers' Compensation Appeals Board created by the Division shall be presumed to have been prescribed and approved by the Appeals Board unless the Appeals Board issues an order or a formal written statement to the contrary.
+Any hard copy, e-form, or OCR form for proceedings before the Workers' Compensation Appeals Board created by the Division shall